fireship-io/fireship.io/content/lessons/svelte-v3-overview-firebase/index.md

 npm run dev
 ```

-Next, head over the the [Firebase Console](https://console.firebase.google.com/) and grab your web app credentials.
+Next, head over the [Firebase Console](https://console.firebase.google.com/) and grab your web app credentials.
 Create a file to handle the initialization of Firebase.

 {{< file "js" "firebase.js" >}}
 ```js